janexner/site-infrastructure-tests/README.md

 Example: "elementSelectedByCSSSelectorExists": [ "h1", "div#author" ]

+#### `ElementSelectedByCSSSelectorExistsNTimes`

+A test that allows you to test a DOM element exists exactly n times in the page.

+*Note*: single CSS selector, only.

+Example: "elementSelectedByCSSSelectorExistsNTimes": { "selector": "h1", "n": 1 }

 #### `dataLayerElementExists`

 This test allows you to test for a Javascript data layer element in the page.